PalverZ/PalverZExhaustRecycler/readme.md

 License:
 CC-BY-NC-SA 4.0

+ChangeLog:

+V 0.3.5.0
+So exhaust collection rate now depends on the engines thrust as well as the rate using the max thrust of the LV-T30 or 215.  configRate*(engineMaxThrust/215).

 V 0.3.1.0
 Output resource and rate is now configurable defaults to monoprop and 1.5 if those fields are left blank